ANPR is a technology that is having a huge impact on traffic management. But what is it and what is driving its exponential rise in popularity?

 How does ANPR work?

-Following an ANPR READ of a vehicle registration mark (VRM) the details are compared to vehicle database records.
+Following an ANPR READ of a VRM the details are compared to vehicle database records.

 An ANPR system identifies a number plate from a camera image using optical character recognition (OCR).
 Often infrared illumination is used by cameras to help capture clearer images.